 Why don’t we have finals?
 Why don’t we have more rounds in Biomedical Debate?

 Take for example, Biomedical Debate.
 HOSA understands that a traditional debate tournament may last for days, with each team participating in as many as ten (10) one hour debates.
 While such a format is desirable for a school "Debate Team", the needs for HOSA members were different in designing the Biomedical Debate competition.

-In 2015, over 6,000 students had the opportunity to travel to Anaheim and participate in HOSA National Competitive Events under the current format.
-Adding time for finals or more rounds would add to the cost and length of the National Conference - something that HOSA leaders and elected student officers have been reluctant to do.
+In 2016, over 6,000 students had the opportunity to travel to Nashville and participate in HOSA National Competitive Events under the current format.
+Adding time for finals or more rounds would add to the cost and length of the International Conference - something that HOSA leaders and elected student officers have been reluctant to do.

 Why are the rooms we compete in so cold!?